How do I interpret the graph?

 • Red datapoints are not on track!
 This is called a beemergency.
 If you end the day with a red datapoint, you will derail on your goal.

 For example, in this goal, the graph started out with 3 days of buffer on May 21st, so the datapoint shows up as green.
 I didn't enter a datapoint on May 22nd, and then added a small datapoint on the 23rd, so I only had two days of safety buffer, and the datapoint was blue.
-After that the bright red line sloped up faster, so my next datapoint only had one day of safety buffer, and was coloured orange.
+After that the bright red line sloped up faster, meaning my rate increased.
+As a result, my next datapoint only had one day of safety buffer, and was coloured orange.
 After that, I got back on track, gaining extra buffer so my next datapoint was blue and the next one was red.

 On the 25th, I actually added two datapoints, and you can see the first one as a little orange dot, right next to the line.
 It gave me a day of buffer, but I'd have been in the red the next day if I hadn't added that second datapoint.